Last Updated on

 There were a few things Thom bought that I thought we probably wouldn’t need.
 The cheapskate in me figured we’d be just fine without it.
 I’m glad he realised we’d need things like a solar panel even when I thought we’d be fine charging things up in cafes for 5 months.
 Trust me, it would’ve been such a hassle and a waste of time.

-If you’re thinking of packing it all up and van dwelling while living on the road then here are some camping gadgets and camper van accessories that I’d say are quite essential!
+If you’re thinking of packing it all up and van dwelling while living on the road then here are some camping gadgets and camper van accessories that I’d say make a pretty substantial van life essentials list.

 Power & charging while living in a van